esnet/EScp/README.md

 Test Harness:

-  Testing right now is against a series of data sets and somewhat manual.
+  Testing right now is against a series of data sets and manual.
-  Obviously this is less than ideal.

 Versioning: